Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Quadratic functions, the extended Kummer code and its shortenings

 which leave the subspace $\sK''$ invariant.

-1) One point shortening: by the previous remark we may assume that we are taking $ W \setminus \{0\}$: then we get the space generated by $\be$ and the linear functions, of dimension $5$, and with support the whole $ W \setminus \{0\}$.
+1) {\bf One point shortening}: by the use of translations we may assume that we are taking $ W \setminus \{0\}$ as subset of $W$: then we get the space generated by $\be$ and the linear functions, of dimension $5$, and with support the whole $ W \setminus \{0\}$.
+This case will be labelled (00).